awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `true` \| `false`
 Default value on Linux: `true`
 Default value on Windows: `true`
 Whether the agent should exclude IPv6 port bindings when the `default` network mode is used\.
-When this vlaue is true, IPv6 port bindings are filterned and task IPv6 port bindings are not returned in the [DescribeTasks ](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_DescribeTasks.html)response\.
+When this value is true, IPv6 port bindings are filtered and task IPv6 port bindings are not returned in the [DescribeTasks ](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_DescribeTasks.html)response\.
 The bindings are included in the task metadata endpoint\.
 This is available in agent version `1.55.3` and later\.

 `ECS_SKIP_LOCALHOST_TRAFFIC_FILTER`